davidbotero100/CAD/README.md

 A comprehensive list of requirements is currently being gathered to initiate a development road map.
 Language(s), framework(s), system architecture, and minimum-viable-product functionalities are still being defined.

-Below is a list of incomplete and currently changing project dependencies and details.
+Below is a list of evolving project dependencies and details.

 ## Requirements
-- AutoCAD Civil 3D installed (Version pending)
+- AutoCAD Civil 3D (Version pending)
 - Python 3.12.x
 - React 18.x
 - Node.js 18.x
-- npm 10.
+- npm 10.x
 - .NET x.x
 - More to come...